1 Minute Read

 This tutorial builds on the basic concepts introduced in Persistence with Queues tutorial and will show you how to properly process publisher acknowledgements.
 Once an acknowledgement for a message has been received and processed, you have confirmed your persistent messages have been properly accepted by Solace messaging and therefore can be guaranteed of no message loss.

-This behavior also means that persistent message producers are forced to block on sending each message.
+This restriction of the JMS 1.1 specification does mean that PERSISTENT message producers are forced to block on each message until it is fully guaranteed by the messaging system.
 This can lead to performance bottlenecks on publish.
 Applications can work around this by using JMS Session based transactions and committing the transaction only after several messages are sent to the messaging system.

-For JMS applications there is nothing further they must do to confirm message delivery with Solace messaging.
-This is handled by the Apache Qpid JMS API by making the
+For a JMS version 1.1 applications there is nothing further they must do to confirm message delivery with Solace messaging.
+This is handled by the API by making the send call blocking.